 - Presentation of Evidence: The instructor shall present the evidence of academic misconduct to the board.
 The AJB shall also hear witnesses which it or the instructor may call.

-- Presentation of Defense: The student shall present their defense.
-The student may call witnesses who may offer testimony to clarify the facts of the incident.
+- Presentation of Defense: The student shall present their The student may call witnesses who may offer testimony to clarify the facts of the incident.
 The names of such witnesses shall be sent to the Hearing Officer of the AJB five business days prior to the hearing.
 The AJB may limit the number of witnesses called during the first two phases of the hearing.
 No character witnesses are permitted as part of the presentation of defense.
 The AJB may question the instructor, the student, and any other parties giving evidence.
 AJB proceedings are not a court of law and should not be held to the same standard of procedure and evidence.

-- Responses and Rebuttal: At the conclusion of the presentation of all testimony, both the complainant and the respondent will have an opportunity to address any discrepancies in testimony.
-These will be solicited in turn by the Hearing Officer; parties giving testimony should not address each other directly.
+- Responses and Rebuttal: At the conclusion of the presentation of all testimony, both the complainant and the respondent will have an opportunity to address any discrepancies in These will be solicited in turn by the Hearing Officer; parties giving testimony should not address each other directly.

 - Board Findings: Based on the evidence presented in the submitted documentation and facts clarified through testimony in the hearing, the board shall then rule on whether the student is responsible or not responsible for academic misconduct.
 In the case of a student’s appeal of an instructor’s in-course penalty, the Board may alternatively be asked to find whether the requested sanction is deemed appropriate.
 All deliberations by the AJB shall be made in private, with only members of the AJB present, and their counsel, if any.
 All decisions of the AJB are made by a majority vote of those voting, with all members, including the Hearing Officer, eligible to vote.